 - 1/4 cup olive oil

-Prepare the dressing.
-Whisk together all of the dressing ingredients.
-Season with salt and pepper to taste.
+Whisk together all of the dressing ingredients in a small bowl, season with salt and pepper to taste.